 (5) The Treasurer must cause to be credited to the Consolidated Account any amounts received or recovered from the University or otherwise in respect of any payment made by the Treasurer under a guarantee.

-[Section 32C inserted by No. 32 of 2016 s.
+[Section 32C inserted: No. 32 of 2016 s.
 123.]

 32D.
 Charges for guarantee